wklein1/napoleon-http/README.md

    > **Note:**
    > The server binds to 127.0.0.1 (loopback) by default.
 You can only access it from the same machine.
    > To test from other devices on your network, change the bind host in your code to "0.0.0.0" (and then visit ```http://<your-ip>:<port>/```).
+---
+### How a request flows through the server (current design)

+1. **Accept & parse**

+    The POSIX listener (server.c) accepts a TCP connection and hands the socket to the HTTP core.
+    The core reads bytes, the HTTP parser builds an http_request (method, path, headers, body).

+2. **HTTP↔App bridge**

+    The adapter (adapter_http_app.c) maps http_request → app_request and calls app_handle_client.
+    It later maps app_response (or an app-level redirect) back to an http_response.

+3. **Redirects (first chance)**

+    Inside the app (app.c), a redirect registry is consulted first.
+    Examples: / → /docs/ and /docs → /docs/ (canonical trailing slash).
+    If a rule matches, the app fills app_response.redirect; the adapter returns a 3xx with Location.

+4. **Dynamic routes (/api)**

+    If no redirect, the API router (prefix /api) tries to handle the request (e.g., /api/echo).
+    On success it returns an app response (status, media type, payload).

+5. **Static files (one or more mounts)**

+    If still unhandled, the app iterates static routers (e.g., /public, /docs).
+    A matching router serves files via the virtual filesystem (VFS):

+    Directory requests fall back to index.html (configurable per mount).

+    File size is checked against the mount’s max_bytes.

+    All file access goes through the VFS (filesystem.c), which calls the active backend (currently POSIX: fs_posix.c).
+    The POSIX backend resolves paths under the configured root and blocks .. traversal.

+6. **Serialize & send**

+    The adapter converts the app response to HTTP (status, Content-Type via http_mime.c, headers, body).
+    The HTTP core writes headers + body with Content-Length and Connection: close, then closes the socket.